Lemon-Juiced/DebLited/README.md

 - `kdenlive`: A video editing software.
 - `krita`: A digital painting application.
 - `ksnip`: A screenshot tool.
+- `make`: A tool for executing build instructions.
 - `neofetch`: A system information tool.
 - `neovim`: An advanced text editor for developers.
 - `unzip`: A utility for extracting compressed files.